Your Guide to Visiting a Dentist in Phuket, Thailand, for Implants and Other Treatment

 The table below gives you an idea of a typical Phuket dentist price list for some of the most common treatments.
 You’ll find that the more costly the procedure, the more you can save by getting it done abroad.
 That’s why so many people travel to Phuket for dental implants.

-Keep in mind that these are approximate Phuket dental prices and you’ll need to get a personalized quote from the dentist(s) you’re interested in.
+Keep in mind that these are approximate Phuket dental prices and you’ll need to get a personalised quote from the dentist(s) you’re interested in.
 We’d recommend you don’t just go for the cheapest dentist you find; make sure they have a good reputation as well.

 Standards of care